Introduction

 Try using a combination of a variable and a

-to the chat window.
+world << "x"statement to output the text"DMBE"to the chat window.

 Strings

 Like most other languags, DM has text constants.
-In DM, we use double quotes "
+In DM, we use double quotes " to denote them:

 var/x = "Hello World!"

-character.
-You'll also need to escape a backslash if you want to use one on purpose.
+To place a quote inside a string, escape it with a backslash \ character.
+You’ll also need to escape a backslash if you want to use one on purpose.

 world << "The cow says, \"Hi.\"" // The cow says, "Hi."